 February 1, for elective requests from June through until end of September (and any slots that have remained vacant for the period between February and June)

 June 15, for elective requests from October through until end of January (and any slots that have remained vacant for the period between June and October)

 October 1, for elective requests from February through until end of May (and any slots that have remained vacant for the period between October and May)

-Requests for summer projects (non-clinical) will be reviewed March 1st each year.
+Requests for projects from June-August (non-clinical) will be reviewed March 1st each year.

 - Letter of Interest: A letter outlining reasons for interest in the elective, including relevance to future career goals.
 This should include the type of elective you are requesting (clinical or non-clinical), your site preference, and the dates you would like to come (maximum 1 page) Save document as: lastname.firstname.letter.doc